 Further into the infection, these halos become shot holes.
 You may see fungi (white fuzz) and fruiting bodies (black dots) on older lesions as well.
 The exact look of the disease varies depending upon the citrus tree variety and the length of time the tree has been infected.

 How to Treat Citrus Canker

 During initial infections in the United States, the only method available for treating citrus canker was to burn infected trees, an effort first waged by growers and then taken over by the agricultural state departments.
-Rigorous citrus canker controls were instigated wherein infected trees were not only destroyed, but all green wood trees were removed within a 50-foot radius of those infected.
+Rigorous citrus canker controls were instigated wherein infected trees were not only destroyed, but all green wood trees were removed within a 50 foot (15 m.) radius of those infected.
 The disease was finally declared eradicated in 1933 at a cost of $6.5 million!

 Today, with regards to treating citrus canker via chemicals, worldwide the disease is managed with preventive copper-based bactericides.
 This is generally used in conjunction with cultural practices such as pruning and defoliation of diseased summer and fall shoots and the use of windbreaks.
 Pruning is also done in the dry season when conditions are less favorable for the spread of the bacteria.

 Other citrus canker control methods include the use of resistant citrus varieties and the introduction of a USDA quarantine program with restrictions on taking and bringing fruit into various states.
 Eradication has been deemed unfeasible due to a number of factors, primarily the cost and general uproar by non-commercial growers.